bolajishola/bolajishola/README.md

 Hi there 👋, My name is Bolaji Shola

-Recent Data Analyst looking to take the first step into a new career.
+Data Analyst looking for Gig and to Corroborate in projects.

 💫 Little Bit More About Me